-(either in contingency or non-contingency mode), this value will reflect dispatched SPIN capacity amount.
+If the resource gets dispatched out of Non-Spinning Operating Reserve capacity (either in contingency or non-contingency mode), this value will reflect dispatched Non-Spin capacity amount.
 Otherwise, this amount is zero.
-SPIN MW can dispatched Non-Spin capacity amount.
-Otherwise, this amount is zero.
-Non-SPIN
+Non-SPIN MW can be used for available reserve calculation.